Tilerphy/LearningAgent/README.md

   Probably not.

-  Then we need to make the plan, calling flow, generated glue codes, input/output rule and so on, to be persistent.
+  I think we need to make the plan, calling flow, generated glue codes, input/output rule and so on, to be persistent.

+  Then when we call this API again, API will have better performance and more stability.

+  Because LLM, no matter which type of model, will cost a lot of calculating time then normal logic.

+  Because LLM, no matter which type of model, has no 100 percents stability.